 Is surrogacy right for you?

-Are you a healthy, non-smoking woman between the ages of 21-39 who has carried at least one pregnancy to full term without any major complications?
+Are you a healthy woman who has carried at least one pregnancy to full term without any major complications?

 Is your partner supportive of your desires to help another family in this way?
 This will mean occasional travel and sharing medical details as well as leading a conscientious lifestyle.